asharmaGIT/handbook-1/Suzega-Benefits-and-Perks.md

 ## **Health and Retirement Benefits**

+### **For India**
-**For India :** In India, we provide a robust benefits package tailored to local needs and regulations.
+In India, we provide a robust benefits package tailored to local needs and regulations.
 Health benefits include group medical insurance for employees and their dependents with the company covering 100% of premium costs.
 We partner with reputed insurance providers to deliver comprehensive coverage.
 Team members also have optional personal accident insurance, life insurance, and annual health check-ups.

 Financial benefits align with local regulations and include Employees' Provident Fund (EPF) which is a part of CTC, Voluntary Provident Fund (VPF) options, Gratuity benefits, and the option to participate in the National Pension System.

+### **For USA**
-**For USA :** We provide a comprehensive benefits package designed to support the health, financial wellbeing, and work-life balance of our US Team Members.
+We provide a comprehensive benefits package designed to support the health, financial wellbeing, and work-life balance of our US Team Members.
 Our health coverage includes medical, dental, and vision insurance with the company covering 70% of premium costs while team members contribute the remaining 30%.
 We partner with reputed insurance providers to ensure quality coverage and service.
 Team Members also receive life insurance and disability coverage to provide security during unexpected circumstances.

 For financial planning, we offer a 401(k) retirement plan where the company matches 100% of what you contribute, up to 4% of your salary, giving all team members the opportunity to build their future financial security.
 Team Members also have access to optional HSA/FSA accounts for additional tax-advantaged healthcare savings.